 Peak Prep serves four counties: Los Angeles, Kern, Santa Barbara and Ventura.
 Families must live within these four counties.
-Proof of Residency is required and will be asked for a yearly update to ensure attendance accuracy/compliance.
+Proof of residency is required, and students and their families will be asked for a yearly update to ensure attendance accuracy/compliance.